Jbotany/myLibrary/README.md

 The purpose of this application is to manage your own library.
 The site is developed for mobile use only.

+This app' is connected with Google Books API and Open Library API.

 I hope you'll enjoy it !

 ## Getting Started